Memory refresh: Refresh operation

 For example, DDR SDRAM has a refresh time of 64 ms and 8,192 rows, so the refresh cycle interval is 7.8 μs.
+In modern DDRx devices, only the distributed option is supported.
+On the other hand, LPDDRx devices still support burst refresh.

+Asynchronous vs. synchronous refresh

-Generations of DRAM chips developed after 2012 contain an integral refresh counter, and the memory control circuitry can either use this counter or provide a row address from an external counter.
-These chips have three standard ways to provide refresh, selected by different patterns of signals on the column select (CAS) and row select (RAS) lines:
+Asynchronous DRAMs have three standard ways to provide refresh, selected by different patterns of signals on the column select (CAS) and row select (RAS) lines: